Last updated: December 15, 2022

-Miners Castel is located about 5 miles east of Munising on Alger County Road H-58, then 6 miles north on Miners Castle Road (H11).
-It is one of the most famous landmarks along the Pictured Rocks shoreline, and is the only cliff area in the park accessible by vehicle.
-Leashed pets permitted.
-From the parking lot, a short paved wheelchair accessible trail leads past interpretive exhibits to breathtaking overlooks of Lake Superior and Grand Island.
+From the parking lot, a short paved wheelchair-accessible trail leads past interpretive exhibits to two breathtaking overlooks of Lake Superior and Grand Island.
 Stairs and a steeper trail lead to the lower overlook adjacent to Miners Castle.
-Erosion over long periods of time has created the interesting rock formations that give this place its name.
+Erosion over long periods of time has created the interesting rock formation that gives this place its name.
 A rockfall in 2006 dramatically changed the look of Miners Castle as one of its two turrets unexpectedly fell into the lake.

 Why is this rock here?

 The Pictured Rocks cliffs are made of three formations of Precambrian and Paleozoic age sandstone, the Jacobsville (bottom), Munising (middle), and Au Train (top).
 These layers represent different periods of time, sources of sediment, and physical characteristics.
 Weathering, ancient and current great lakes levels and several glacial events have carved the rocks into the forms we see them today.